CodingOnBush/webserv/README.md

 ## Overview

 This project is part of 42 school common core cursus.
-Webserv is a custom HTTP server inspired by [NGINX](https://github.com/nginx/nginx) and designed to handle HTTP requests and responses, including support for CGI scripts, file uploads, and multiple HTTP methods (GET, POST, DELETE).
+Webserv is a custom HTTP server inspired by [NGINX](https://github.com/nginx/nginx) and designed to handle HTTP requests and responses, including support for CGI scripts, file uploads, and most common HTTP methods.
 The project aims to provide a fully functional web server with configurable settings and error handling.

 ## Features